 7. Dermatitis or eczema

 These are common problems for adults that also affect children.
-Inflammation of the skin with itchiness, red skin, and rashes (especially in the knee and elbow) are frequently happened due to eczema.
+Inflammation of the skin with itchiness, red skin, and rashes (especially in the knee and elbow) frequently happens due to eczema.
 Eczema is a genetic condition run in families, and that can show up when babies are only a few months old.
 Keep your baby's skin moisturized to treat eczema and discuss with a doctor if the baby's skin starts to look infected.

 8. Hives or Urticaria